With Etienne CAIRE and Joyce Lainé : 16mm projectors

-The UN proposes to the filmmakers Etienne Cairo and Joyce Lainé to think of a film device with the orchestra.
-The film is composed of 4 16mm reels projected simultaneously either in a panoramic frieze of 10m x 2.50m or 6m x 4m (depending on the possibilities of the location).
+The UN proposes to the filmmakers Etienne Caire and Joyce Lainé to create a filmic device with the orchestra.
+The film is composed of 4 16mm reels projected simultaneously either in a panoramic frieze of 10m x 2,50m or in 6m x 4m (according to the possibilities of the places).
 Its duration is 30 minutes.
-If sound and image have their own independence, connections can nevertheless be established in an illustrative or narrative way or propose a totally abstract and subjective reading.
+If the sound and the image have their own independence, connections can nevertheless be established in an illustrative or narrative way or propose a totally abstract and subjective reading.

 ETIENNE CAIRE EXPLAINS

 HOW THIS INTERPRETATION OF THE FILM IS POSSIBLE:

 "Supporting art cinema fixed?
 Well, not really.
 What happens when a frozen frame meets a white-hot projector window?
 Or how does an image breathe in the dark beat of the shutter?

 During the projection I manipulate a projector, like a musician plays his instrument, to make a new continuum appear that does not exist on the film.

 I use a device that allows me to intervene on 5 dimensions of the projection.
 I can at any time modify the speed of the film, the size of the image, the shape of the frame, the light intensity and the sound.
 It's not much and it's already a lot.

 Playing with the projector in an improvisational way is all the more important because it renews the expressive capacities of the montage with each projection.
 Any modification of one of the dimensions of the projection transforms the relationship of each image to the others.
 It is an unknown montage, for the public and myself, that takes shape.
 A film appears which is built there before our eyes, with its own rhythm, and sometimes new actors, as when one slows down a projector, the shutter penetrates the scene and takes on unexpected roles.